-All negotiations may not always end in a win-win, especially in challenging times.
-If this happened, do not plan to get even or resort to being dirty, which might earn you more, but it shall come with very grave consequences at the expense of a future relationship.
-In labor and management relations, the race is not a one-off thing.
+Negotiations may not always end in a win–win, especially in challenging times.
+If this happens, the negotiators should not plan to get even or resort to being dirty, which might earn more, but it comes with grave consequences at the expense of a future relationship.
+In labor and management relations, the race is not a one-off.
 The doors are always open.
-The actors will meet someday, and their paths will ever cross.
-When a negotiation meets parties' partial expectations, ask why or why didn’t we get the full value of our demand(s)?
+The actors will meet someday, and their paths will cross.
+When a negotiation only meets parties’ partial expectations, one side may ask why they didn’t get the full value of their demand(s).
 Which tactics or strategies worked for the other party?
-What could we have done better or do to counter them in the future?
-No matter the outcome, leave the negotiation table with your head high, display some level-headedness, and play to remain relevant another day.
-Institute an audit process, which would help reveal your strong and weak areas.
-Begin work towards the next cycle now.
+What could have been done better to counter them?
+No matter the outcome, the teams should leave the negotiation table with their heads held high, display some level-headedness, and play to remain relevant another day.
+An audit would help reveal a team’s strong and weak areas.
+Teams should begin work towards the next cycle now.

-Suppose a party continues to display an irrational, uncooperative attitude, utter disrespect for the bargaining process, or remain positional, abusive, coercive, and bad faith.
+Suppose a party continues to display an irrational, uncooperative attitude; shows utter disrespect for the bargaining process; remains positional, abusive, and coercive; and bargains in bad faith.
 In that case, that party should not expect to enjoy negotiation niceties or protection under the law of fairness and equity.

-Irrespective of the differences in opinion, value, motivation, or class, working towards an agreement will require remaining on a positive and cooperative negotiation lane.
+Irrespective of differences in opinion, value, motivation, or class, working towards an agreement will require remaining in a positive and cooperative negotiation lane.
 Negotiation partners should endeavor to see each other as equals.

 The following will also add value to the negotiation process.
-They are a one-item dispute agenda for negotiation and are usually easier to deal with than many-item agendas.
-From the outset of a negotiation process, it may be expedient for the parties to agree on one of two options below.
+A one-item dispute agenda for negotiation is usually easier to deal with than a many-item agenda.
+From the outset of a negotiation process, it may be expedient for the parties to agree on one of two options:

-Sign-off on any item in which there is a mutual agreement, or
+Sign off on any item for which there is a mutual agreement.

-Sign-off after a final agreement has been reached.
+Sign off after a final agreement has been reached.

 In using option (i), none of the parties will deny what they voluntarily signed when there is an adjournment.
-The alternative (ii) allows parties to have face-saving trade-offs and, by so doing, prevent deadlock.
+The alternative (ii) allows parties to have face-saving tradeoffs and, by so doing, prevent deadlock.

-Negotiation Strategies.
+Negotiation strategies

-Negotiators often adopt two strategies: positional (competitive) negotiation strategy and principled (problem-solving) negotiation strategy.
+Negotiators often adopt one of two strategies: a positional (competitive) negotiation strategy or a principled (problem-solving) negotiation strategy.

-The Positional or Competitive Negotiation Strategy.
+Positional (competitive) strategy

-The positional negotiation strategy is a traditional negotiation strategy.
+The positional negotiation strategy is traditional.
 It is characterized by a winner-takes-all attitude and mentality in which each negotiator sets a minimum limit.
-According to Roger Fischer and William Ury, “this winner-takes-all mentality may manifest in two ways: soft and hard.”
-The soft negotiator desires an amicable settlement, thereby avoiding personal conflict, and so makes concessions readily to reach an agreement.
-The hard negotiator, on the other hand, is a bully.
-He adopts a strategy to wear out his opponent.
-Most often, this method is counter-productive as it ignites in the soft negotiator a spirit of competition.
-The soft or perceived weaker negotiator rises to the challenge, and the effect is the inability of both parties to reach a negotiated agreement.
+According to Roger Fisher and William Ury, “this winner-takes-all mentality may manifest in two ways: soft and hard” (Fisher & Ury, 1981, p. ??).
+The soft negotiator desires an amicable settlement, thereby avoiding personal conflict, and makes concessions readily to reach an agreement.
+The hard negotiator, on the other hand, is a bully, trying to wear out the opponent.
+Most often, this method is counter-productive: it ignites in the soft negotiator a spirit of competition.
+The soft (or perceived weaker) negotiator rises to the challenge, and the effect is the inability of both parties to reach a negotiated agreement.

-Key Characteristics.
+Key characteristics of the positional strategist

+The positional strategist

-Set predetermined gains and minimum limits.
+sets predetermined gains and minimum limits;

-Focus on people instead of the issues.
+focuses on people instead of the issues;

-Entrench in positions on perceived best options.
+entrenches positions on perceived best options;

-Make justifications for taking extreme positions.
+justifies taking extreme positions;

-Parties threaten and deploy unwholesome tactics to force agreement by the other party.
+threatens and deploys unwholesome tactics to force agreement;

-Use staging of walkouts, constituent’s power, and bluffs as tools to arm-twist the other party to give in.
+uses staging of walkouts, constituents’ power, and bluffs as tools to arm-twist the other party;

-Give only when an offer is made.
+gives only when an offer is made;

-Give in bits and never conceding any large amount at a time.
+gives in bits and never concedes a large amount at one time;